NathanDoumeche/WeaKL/README.md

 ## Use case 2: Forecasting the Frecnh electricity load during the energy crisis
 Go to the corresponding directory and unzip the file _dataset_national.csv.zip_.

+## Toy example on hierarchical forecasting
+The toy example on hierarchical forecasting was generated with the file _hierarchical simulation.ipynb_ in the Hierarchical forecasting folder.

+## Use case 3: Hierarchical forecasting of the Australian tourism demand
+The files useful for the use case on hierarchical tourism forecasting are in the folder _Hierarchical forecasting_.
+The relevant files are
+- the data file _TourismData_v3.csv_,
+- the code _Tourism.ipynb_.